 “The longest life expectancy country in the world is meat eating Hong Kong, it’s not a Blue Zone.”
 Blue Zones are not countries, they are regions within countries.
 Unlike Hong Kong, that eats more than its share of meat, Blue Zone populations do not have the benefit of easy access to first class hospitals or convalescent care.
 According to the Hong Kong's own Department of Health "Over 70% of elders suffer from one or more chronic illness(es)" .
 The aged in Blue Zones are healthy due to their lifestyle practices and environment, chronic illness is rare.

 “Age data and records of the so-called centenarians are made up or corrupted.”
-Sure, records from 100 years ago (1920s, 1930s) might sketchy but the Blue Zones team have tried to verify the data, say, from church records.
+Some records from 100 years ago (1920s, 1930s) might sketchy but the Blue Zones team are aware of the problem and try to verify the data, say, from church and other records.
 Usually these are accurate.
 Certainly, some old data may be incorrect.
 Are the team lying?
 Hard to say.
 Is there any proof?
 No.

 It is worthwhile to see what the definition of a Blue Zone is, from the Blue Zones website: “the highest healthy life expectancy, where people reach their 90s with low rates of chronic disease, and where there is a high probability to reach 100.”
-The website also goes on to explain how data is verified. (if you can believe them)
+The website also goes on to explain how data is verified or double checked.

 “Meat is everywhere in the Blue Zones, restaurant menus are meat heavy.”
 Restaurant menus are hardly representative of the meals eaten at home by relatively impoverished populations.
 Nor are the standard diets enjoyed by younger families, say the children of Blue Zone centenarians.
 When Blue Zones living refers to 'plant based' it does not mean 100% plant based or vegan.
 Meat, eggs, fish and dairy are enjoyed, in limited amounts, alongside large amount of legumes and vegetables.